Installation and Technology

 Like fibre, but invisible.

-Our network is built on cutting-edge technology with a simple philosophy – there’s more room in the sky.
-By using high-speed wireless links and building an aerial network, we can rapidly deploy in communities at a fraction of the time and cost of wired networks (like current incumbent networks).
+Our fixed wireless network is built on cutting-edge technology with a simple philosophy — there’s more room in the sky.
+By using high-speed wireless links and building an aerial network, we can rapidly deploy in communities at a fraction of the time and cost of wired networks.

 When a customer joins our network, they’re connected to a nearby secondary, a small piece of equipment usually located on a roof or powerpole which serves the immediate area and has a high speed link to our big tower – a primary.